kazimuth/tendon/DESIGN.md

   - jitting / caching decisions at boundary
 - custom metadata for stable things?
 - can use via-C API from both libs

+solution: enforced same-compiler
+- do simple checks, and also
+- hash all type layouts & function signatures in interface, and compare when loading plugin
+    - it's the only way to be sure
+    - is "rust-call" stable?

 ### C/C++